actionml/universal-recommender/README.md

 ###Biases

 These take the form of boosts and filters where a neutral bias is 1.0.
 The importance of some part of the query may be boosted by a positive non-zero float.
 If the bias is < 0 it is considered a filter&mdash;meaning no recommendation is made that lacks the filter value(s).

+Think of bias as a multiplier to the score of the items that meet the condition so if bias = 2, and item-1 meets the condition, then multiply item-1's score times the bias.
+After all biases are applied the recommendations are returned ranked by score.
+The effect of bias is to:

+ - Bias from 0 to < 1 : lower ranking for items that match the condition
+ - Bias = 1: no effect
+ - Bias > 1: raise the ranking for items that match the condition.
+ - Bias < 0: A negative bias will **only** return items that meet the condition, so in other words it filters out any that do not meet all the conditions

 One example of a filter is where it may make sense to show only "electronics" recommendations when the user is viewing an electronics product.
 Biases are often applied to a list of data, for instance the user is looking at a video page with a cast of actors.
-The "cast" list is metadata attached to items and a query can show "people who liked this, also liked these" type recommendations but also include the current cast boosted by 0.5.
-This can be seen as showing similar item recommendations but using the cast members in a way that will not overpower the similar items (since by default they have a neutral 1.0 boost).
-The result would be similar items favoring ones with simliar cast members.
+The "cast" list is metadata attached to items and a query can show "people who liked this, also liked these" type recommendations but also include the current cast boosted by 1.01.
+This can be seen as showing similar item recommendations but using the cast members to gently boost the similar items (since by default they have a neutral 1.0 boost).
+The result would be similar items favoring ones with similar cast members.

 ###Dates